IT-FeD-TfW-VT-21-22/first-assignment/README.md

 In this assignment you will make a small program that will simulate a bank account and atm (a cash machine).
 You will get some guidance that will help you solve this assignment.

-**In this assignment you will have to use:** object functions this keyword if/else statement or switch prompt or only the console conditional operators
+**In this assignment you will have to use:**
+- object
+- functions
+- this keyword
+- if/else statement or switch
+- prompt or only the console
+- conditional operators

-You will also have to handle errors, like wrong input.
-Some functions for this assignment should be properties to the account object.
+**You will also have to handle errors, like wrong input.
+All functions for this assignment except the atm() function should be properties to the account object.**

 **REQUIREMENTS**
 - A user should NOT be able to deposit och withdraw negative number!